L'Damian Washington: St. Louis BattleHawks

-In October 2019, Washington was selected by the St. Louis BattleHawks as part of the 2020 XFL Draft.
-On February 9, 2020 he started in the season opener tallying 5 receptions for 20 yards in a 15–9 win over the Dallas Renegades.
+In October 2019, Washington was selected by the St. Louis BattleHawks as part of the 2020 XFL draft.
+On February 9, 2020, he started in the season opener tallying 5 receptions for 20 yards in a 15–9 win over the Dallas Renegades.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 Playing in all 5 games, he had 21 receptions for 252 yards and one touchdown.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Post-playing career

 Washington was head football coach at West Middle School in Columbia, Missouri for the Fall 2019 and 2020 season.

 In January 2022, Washington joined the Oklahoma Sooners football staff as an offensive analyst and assistant wide receivers coach.
 On August 7, 2022, following the sudden resignation of wide receivers coach Cale Gundy, Washington was appointed to the role on an interim basis by head coach Brent Venables.

+Following the season, Washington joined the Western Kentucky Hilltoppers football coaching staff, but later that same offseason was offered and accepted the role of wide receivers coach at the University of South Florida.
+Initial results have been high, with FCS transfer Naiem Simmons posting 8 catches for 272 yards and a touchdown vs Rice University and returning WR Sean Atkins catching 4 passes for 116 yards and 2 TDs against the United States Naval Academy.

 Personal life

 Washington is a motivational speaker.
 He graduated from the University of Missouri with a psychology degree in 4 years, despite having lost both of his parents at an early age.
 His father was murdered when he was only 6, and his mother had a stroke and died after one of his high school basketball games when he was only 15.

-Washington is one of four brothers (La'Courtney, Tobias, Tomarious), once their mom had passed they had all decided to remain together as one taking care of each other, with La’Courtney becoming their legal guardian.
+Washington is one of four brothers (La'Courtney, Tobias, Tomarious), once their mom had passed they had all decided to remain together as one taking care of each other, with La'Courtney becoming their legal guardian.
 Washington was accompanied by his best friends and also high school teammates; Joshua, Roovelroe and Jordan.
 L'Damian's best friend was murdered when he was only 15.